Henry Pelham-Clinton, 4th Duke of Newcastle: Early life

-Pelham-Clinton was the eldest son of Thomas Pelham-Clinton, 3rd Duke of Newcastle-under-Lyne, and his wife Lady Anna Maria (née Stanhope), and was educated at Eton College.
+Pelham-Clinton was the eldest son of Thomas Pelham-Clinton, 3rd Duke of Newcastle, and his wife Lady Anna Maria (née Stanhope), and was educated at Eton College.
 His father died when he was ten years old.
 In 1803, encouraged by the Peace of Amiens which provided a break in hostilities with France, his mother and stepfather took him on a European Tour.
 Unfortunately, war broke out once again, and the young duke was detained at Tours in 1803, where he remained until 1806.

 Career

 On his return to England in 1807, Pelham-Clinton embarked upon life with many personal advantages, and with a considerable fortune.
 He married at Lambeth, on 18 July 1807, a great heiress, Georgiana Elizabeth, daughter of Edward Miller Mundy of Shipley, Derbyshire.
 He served as Lord Lieutenant of Nottinghamshire from 1809 to 1839 and was also Steward of Sherwood Forest and of Folewood Park.
 In 1812 he was made a Knight of the Garter.